 The Whistleblower System BPO receives reports of rule violations.
 It is an important element of good corporate governance.

 Only when rules and standards are complied with we can avoid causing damage to our company, our staff and our business partners.
-Compliance with the law and internal regulations is a top priority for Mercedes-Benz Group.
+Compliance with the law and internal regulations is a high priority for the Mercedes-Benz Group.
 Misconduct must therefore be identified early.
-In order to investigate severe breaches in a fair and appropriate manner, we set up a whistleblower system in 2006.
-The Whistleblower System BPO (Business Practices Office) enables employees and external whistleblowers to report violations anywhere in the world.
-Different country-specific local legal requirements must be considered when using the Whistleblower System BPO.
-Where permitted by the local laws, anonymous reports are also possible.
+In order to investigate severe violations in a fair and appropriate manner, we set up the Whistleblower System Business Practices Office (BPO) in 2006.
+The BPO enables employees and external whistleblowers to report violations anywhere in the world.

-If you have concrete indications of major risk violations in connection with Mercedes-Benz Group, you can contact the Whistleblower System BPO via the following contact details.
+If you have concrete indications of major risk violations in connection with the business activity of the Mercedes-Benz Group, you can contact the Whistleblower System BPO via the following channels:

 Business Practices Office contact details